Franchising is just a big-old scam. With a capital “S.”

 These websites…one in particular, has been absolutely bashing the franchise industry for years.

-The main thing that happened to the site, and the reason I left it, was because of its really dysfunctional commenting forum.
+To that end, the main thing that happened to the site, and the reason I stopped contributing to it, was because of its really dysfunctional commenting forum.
 Some of the stuff that was allowed to go on there was ridiculous.
 Cray cray.
 It hasn’t changed much.
 It gets so ridiculous…so crazy sometimes.
 I’m not going to link to the site or mention the name of it.
 It’s just not worth it.
 Most of the saner minds in franchising don’t waste their time there, either.
 It’s not just me that thinks it’s a pretty nutty place.
 The next section will give you an idea why.

 The website I’m referring to chock full of franchising conspiracies.
 I even have proof.
 One of the sites’ more active members had a doozy of a conspiracy theory concerning a popular/powerful technique that I have all of my franchise ownership clients do.
 Check it out.
 It’s one example of some of the stuff that’s spewed out on the site by supposed “experts” like the one I mentioned in the article I just linked to on an almost weekly basis.